Contributing Gear Editor

 The capacity (measured in Wh) indicates how much energy a power station can store, while the output (measured in W) determines how much power it can deliver at a time.
 In essence, capacity dictates how long a power station can power your devices, while output determines what devices it can power.

-Best All-Around Portable Power Station
+Best Overall Portable Power Station

-Best All-Around Portable Power Station
+Best Overall Portable Power Station

-The Ecoflow River 2 Pro has the best combo of available ports, fast charging time, and guarantees up to 3000 charge cycles to 80%.
+The EcoFlow River 2 Pro has the best combo of available ports, fast charging time, and guarantees up to 3000 charge cycles to 80%.
 It’s our pick for the best all-around portable power station.

-Price: $599
+Price: $549

 Number and Type of Ports

 Look for a power station with the types of ports you need.
 This could include AC outlets, USB ports, DC ports, and more.
-Also, consider how many ports it has—can it charge all your devices simultaneously?
-Some models also include wireless phone charging, which can be nice if you’re the type of person who tends to misplace phone cables (we’re including ourselves, here).
+Also, consider how many ports it has — can it charge all your devices simultaneously?
+Some models also include wireless phone charging, which can be nice if you’re the type of person who tends to misplace phone cables (we’re including ourselves here).

 Size and Weight